 Bone or Joint Injuries

 There are several types of trauma that can happen to bones, ligaments, and joints that can cause long-lasting injuries.
 These can be immediately apparent and extremely painful.
-There are many ways for a fractured bone to heal.
+There are many ways for a fractured bone to heal, but care should be taken to have the bone heal correctly.
+Joints that experience repeated or extreme trauma can wear down, causing worse injuries later on in life.